rpglab/SCUC_PH2/README.md

 * Model 3: SCUC for power systems with local hydrogen energy hub (EH-SCUC) - Benchmark
 * Model 4: SCUC for power systems coupled with hydrogen conversion and transmission system (H-SCUC) - The Proposed Model

-The detailed formulations of these four SCUC models are explained in our <a class="off" href="/papers/JinLu-BnftAnlys-H2Grid-SCUC/"  target="_blank">paper</a>.
+The detailed formulations of these four SCUC models are explained in our paper listed below.

 ### Environment Setting:
 * Python version: Python 3.8.13 - Other versions may also work but test is needed.